OriginProtocol/bigquery-etl/README.md

     gcloud app deploy

 ## Troubleshooting

 ### Error installing psycopg2
-If the pip install of psycopg2 results in the following error:
+If you want to use the Postgres psycopg2 driver rather than pg8000, and the pip install of psycopg2 results in the following error:

     (error  ld: library not found for -lssl)